-Congratulations to the students who provided thousands of entries for the KSPA Regional Contests and won the awards below.
+Congratulations to the students who submitted thousands of entries for the KSPA Regional Contests and won the awards below.

-The contest would not be possible without the help of the regional coordinators from each of our host universities.
+The contests would not be possible without the help of the regional hosts from each of our host universities.
+This year was particularly challenging for them as they coordinated the sending and receiving of entries plus judging.
 Please join the KSPA staff and board in thanking the following regional contest coordinators:

 - Latisha Haag at Fort Hays State University

-- Kelly Glasscock and Kim Baltrip at Kansas State University
+- Spencer O’Daniel, Sarah Howe and Kylie Kinley at Kansas State University

 We had help from over 100 judges from all over the country.
 They volunteered hours of time to provide accurate judging and some great feedback for students.
 Thanks so much to each of them.